COMBINE-lab/salmon/doc/source/alevin.rst

 We have compiled a step-by-step resource to help get started with aleivn.
 We have tutorials on how to get input, run and generate output using alevin's framework which can be found here at `Alevin Tutorials <https://combine-lab.github.io/alevin-tutorial/#blog>`_.
 The tutorial also covers the topic of integrating alevin with downstream analysis tools like Seurat and Monocle.
 If you are interested in parsing various output binary formats like `quants_mat.gz`, `quants_tier_mat.gz`, `cell_umigraph.gz` etc. of alevin in python, checkout our companion repo for `python parsing <https://github.com/k3yavi/vpolo/blob/master/vpolo/alevin/parser.py>`_.
 This repo is also available on pip and can be installed through `pip install vpolo`.
 We cover how to use this library on our alevin-tutorial website too.

-Alevin Log
+Alevin Logs
 ------------

+Alevin generates `alevin_meta_info.json` file with the following json entries.
+Please note based on the command line flags provided during the time alevin was run, some of the below json entries may not be present.
-* total_reads -- Total number of total reads in the experiment observed by alevin.
+* total_reads -- Total number of reads in the experiment as observed by alevin.
-* reads_with_N -- Total number of reads with at least one nucelotide `N` in their cellular barcode sequence (and are not used for quantification).
+* reads_with_N -- Total number of reads with at least one nucleotide `N` in their cellular barcode sequence (and are not used for quantification).
 * noisy_cb_reads -- Total number of reads from noisy cellular barcodes (and are not used for quantification).
+A cellular barcode can be marked noisy based on many different conditions, for example all the barcodes below "knee" threshold or all the barcodes below provided threshold on `--expectCells` / `--forceCells`.
-* noisy_umi_reads -- Total number of reads with at least one nucelotide `N` in their UMI sequence (and are not used for quantification).
+* noisy_umi_reads -- Total number of reads with at least one nucleotide `N` in their UMI sequence (and are not used for quantification).
 * used_reads -- Total reads used for the quantification: total_reads - reads_with_N - noisy_cb_reads - noisy_umi_reads.
 * mapping_rate -- Fraction of reads mapping to the reference i.e. #mapped reads / total_reads.
 * reads_in_eqclasses - Total number of reads present in the bfh (cell level equivalence classes).